-There is no recurring special festival during the summer at Disneyland, but Disneyland always does something special each and every summer to bring something new to the parks.
+There is no recurring special festival during the summer at Disneyland, but Disneyland usually does something special each and every summer to bring something new to the parks.

 Summer is traditionally when many new attractions are launched.
-In 2019, Disneyland opened Star Wars: Galaxy’s Edge right before Memorial Day Weekend (and the summer of 2020 was when Avengers Campus was slated to open before Disneyland’s closure resulted in a postponement.
+In 2019, Disneyland opened Star Wars: Galaxy’s Edge right before Memorial Day Weekend.
+The summer of 2020 was when Avengers Campus was slated to open before Disneyland’s closure resulted in a postponement.
 (The land was finally unveiled in summer 2021 – see my complete Avengers Campus guide for all the details!)

 Often, Disney gives the summer a theme that is in keeping with a new attraction opening.
 For example, 2017 was the Summer of Heroes featuring all things Marvel after Guardians of the Galaxy – Mission: BREAKOUT! opened earlier that spring.
-Similarly, the summer of 2018 was dubbed Pixar Fest as the first part of the new Pixar Pier expansion including the Incredicoaster opened that year.
+Similarly, the summer of 2018 was when the first part of the new Pixar Pier expansion including the Incredicoaster opened and was dubbed Pixar Fest.